chrishough/my-configurations/guides/build.md

 ## <img src="https://cdn.rawgit.com/chrishough/my-public-data/master/my-configurations/installation.svg" height="20"> Setup a New or Reformatting an Existing Apple Workstation

+> If you need to reinstall the operating system follow "[How to install macOS](https://support.apple.com/en-us/HT204904)" from the Apple Support documentation.

 1. Make sure that FileVault and drive encryption are enabled and activated.
 2. Install all of the latest OSX updates including full operating system releases.
 3. Install the full `Xcode` developer package from the Apple App Store. `=>` I use the full package because it comes with both the gcc compiler and emulators for iOS devices.
 These come in handy for testing responsive websites and applications.